hobywan/trinity/README.md

 ###### Deployment on a cluster
 Preparing a benchmark campaign can be tedious 😩
-I included some python [scripts](scripts/) to help setting it up on a node.
+I included some python scripts to help setting it up on a node, enabling to:
-They enable to:

 - compute a synthetic solution field.
 - rebuild sources and set [thread-core affinity](https://en.wikipedia.org/wiki/Processor_affinity).